SiliconLabs/bluetooth_mesh_stack_features/models/switch_ncp_host/README.md

  - GNU make
  - MinGW for Windows /  GCC for Linux / Clang for macOS
+ - Simplicity Studio 5 with the latest SDK
  - 2x SiliconLabs WSTK with Radio Boards (for example BRD4162A)

 ---